 Decadent Chocolate Cobbler Recipe

 - 1 cup flour

 - ½ cup milk

 - Vanilla ice cream

-In a medium bowl, stir together flour, ¾ cup of sugar, 3 Tbsp. cocoa and salt.
+In a medium bowl, stir together flour, ¾ cup of sugar, 2 tsp. baking powder, 3 Tbsp. cocoa, and salt.
 Add milk and vanilla and stir until smooth.
 Pour melted butter into greased, 1 ½ quart baking dish.
 Pour batter evenly over melted butter.
 In small bowl, stir together remaining ½ cup sugar and 4 Tbsp. cocoa with brown sugar.
 Sprinkle evenly on top of batter.
 Bring water to just below a boil and pour slowly and evenly over the top.

 Bake at 350°F for 35-40 minutes.
 Our chocolate cobbler recipe should have a rich, fudgy bottom with a brownie-like top.
 To preserve the rich bottom layer, avoid over baking.
 Allow cobbler to cool for at least 15 minutes before serving with vanilla ice cream or whipped cream if desired.

 We hope you and your favorite chocolate lovers enjoy our chocolate cobbler recipe as much as we do!
 Customer service is our number one priority at Moore Appliance Service.
 When you’re in need of an expert appliance repair service, give us a call for fast and professional assistance!